 I was first licensed in Birmingham, Al as KB4SIW at The Birmingham Amateur Radio Club (BARC) on April 1st, 1986.
 I became WB4CDH on January 21, 2011.

 When away from my radio hobby, I enjoy spending my time with my wonderful wife Teresa and our family dog Duncan.
 Teresa keeps me straight and I keep Duncan in line!
 Teresa is also a ham.
-Her call is WB4TCH so if you hear her on, please say “Hello”.
-Teresa and I enjoy spending time riding our 2011 Harley Ultra Classic motorcycle with our friends or on the water in our Baja boat.
-We are blessed in many ways including living in a great area to enjoy all of these hobbies here in the Panhandle of Florida!
+Her call is WB4TCH so if you hear her on, please say Hello.
+We are blessed in many ways including living in a great area here in the Panhandle of Florida!

 73's and I hope to hear you on the air again soon or drop me an email at firstname.lastname@example.org !

 7983438 Last modified: 2017-03-22 14:05:11, 5535 bytes

 You must be logged in to file a report on this page

 Book Totals: 194 qso's 99 confirmed Get a free logbook at QRZ.COM